-A new breakthrough has enabled researches to translate brain signals into speech with a 90 percent accuracy rate.
-Allowing patients that are paralysed and cannot speak a possible method of communication in around two to three years of development.
+A new breakthrough has enabled researchers to translate brain signals into speech with a 90 percent accuracy rate.
+This advancement offers a potential method of communication for patients who are paralyzed and cannot speak, with practical applications expected in around two to three years of development.

 The teams lead Professor Bradley Greger, a bioengineer at Utah University said ‘We were beside ourselves with excitement when it started working,’

-The experimental breakthrough came when the team attached two button sized grids of 16 tiny electrodes to the speech centres of the brain of an epileptic patient.
-The researchers then recorded the brains signals as the patient repeatly read 10 words: yes, no, hot, cold, hungry, thirsty, hello, goodbye, more and less.
+The experimental breakthrough came when the team attached two button-sized grids of 16 tiny electrodes to the speech centers of the brain of an epileptic patient.
+The researchers then recorded the brain’s signals as the patient repeatedly read 10 words: yes, no, hot, cold, hungry, thirsty, hello, goodbye, more, and less.
+This method allowed the team to decode the brain’s electrical activity associated with these specific words, achieving an impressive 90 percent accuracy rate in translating these signals into speech.

-The system is still in the early stages at the moment but with development but could bring communication to paralysed people who cannot speak due to so-called “locked-in” syndrome.
+The system is still in the early stages at the moment but with further development, it could bring communication to paralyzed people who cannot speak due to so-called “locked-in” syndrome.
+Locked-in syndrome is a condition where a patient is fully conscious but cannot move or communicate verbally due to complete paralysis of nearly all voluntary muscles in the body except for the eyes.

 Via Telegraph